 For a real treat, visit Lagos during the annual Felabration festival and feel the Shrine pulse with Afrobeats.

 It’s located in Ikeja, which means a long drive if you’re staying in the islands, but it’s well worth it (and can be easily combined with the nearby Kalakuta Republic Museum).
-In my opinion, it’s one of the most exciting things to do in Lagos!
+In my opinion, it’s one of the most fun things to do in Lagos Nigeria!

 5. Ride in a Keke

 I’m glad you asked!